Brisbane's hidden gems

 Spot Brisbane's edgy street art

 Brisbane's streets and laneways are sprinkled with funky murals just waiting to be discovered.
 Burnett Lane offers an eclectic mix of public art, micro bars and cafés, making it a good place to start your exploration.
-In Fortitude Valley you’ll find several unique murals as you wander the area, and you can even stay at Tryp Hotel for a unique street art experience housed within a boutique hotel.
+In Fortitude Valley you’ll find several unique murals as you wander the area.
 Be sure to head to New Farm and Spring Hill, across the river to the West End and South Brisbane.
 Artistic styles range from edgy surrealism to lifelike depictions of important community members.
 The city also plays host to an annual Street Art Festival, bringing in artists from Australia and abroad to add their touch to the city’s landscape.

 Grab a bite at the Eat Street Markets